How To Plant Soft Fruit

 A yummy collection of easy soft fruit that makes an ideal starter pack for the would be fruit grower.
 All are easy to grow.
 An ideal combination for those wanting to make pies, puddings and jams - or just eating!

-Available from APPROXIMATELY late November / early December
+Available from APPROXIMATELY mid November

 Supplied as bare root canes and pot grown plants.